datastax/docker-images/README.md

 * When [building](#building) custom images from the DataStax github repository, a [DataStax Academy account](https://academy.datastax.com/).

-# Creating a DataStax Enterprise Container
+# Creating a DataStax Enterprise container

 Use the options described in this section to create DataStax Enterprise server containers.